Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable9.md

 - In addition to your design and simulation, you'll also need to provide a [Bill of Materials](https://en.wikipedia.org/wiki/Bill_of_materials) which should include DigiKey prices and part numbers for every electrical component.

-**D**: Submit all of the items listed as screenshots/elements of **ONE** document.
+**D**: Submit all of the items listed as screenshots/elements as **ONE** document.
 The Eagle Schematic/Board files should also be uploaded separately.

 # Summary